 You can freeze it, but it will separate when thawed.
 You will need to reheat it, with a small amount of milk, and whisk until combined and smooth again.

-You can keep it in the refrigerator, tightly covered, for up to 4 days.
+You can keep it in the refrigerator, tightly covered in an airtight container, for up to 4 days.
 If it lasts that long!

 The best way to reheat your cheese sauce is in the microwave at 30 second intervals until nice and smooth.
 If it seems thick, you can add a tablespoon or two of milk to thin it out.